westandskif/rate-mirrors/README.md

 ```

 Few notes:
+- the tool won't work with root permissions because it doesn't need them
 - `ua-` prefix means "user alias"
 - `paccache` from `pacman-contrib` package
 - `yay` is an AUR helper